fmido88/moodle-local_pg/README.md

 - Prebuild contact us page.
 - Prebuild FAQ page.
 - Add pages in navbar.
+- Page content saved in cache for faster load.

+For advanced users:
+- Page content get rendered the same way mustache did so you can use {{config.}} or {{#str}} tags or anything else.

 ## Installing via uploaded ZIP file ##